Poem: "To the Rational Mind"

 [personal profile] ysabetwordsmith

-Today is partly sunny and sweltering.
+Today is cloudy and cool.

 I put out water for the birds.